DomenDolar/ISAU/README.md

 Creating artificial users and using internet services will use AI.

 1. Artificial user - AU
    - must independently create data for user (name, second name, buirth date, sex, ...)
-Each user must have it own picture and this picture must be generated - shoul not exists.
+Each user must have it own picture and this picture must be generated - should not exists like https://www.thispersondoesnotexist.com/.
    - the user should have a “heartbeat” through which the user can learn and control

    Creating user should be a AI process.